 International airports follow strict security protocols to protect passengers and prevent unauthorized items from entering flights.
-Duty-free bags play a key role in this—allowing travelers to carry duty-free liquids, perfumes, and alcohol without violating airport regulations.
+Duty-free bags (technically known as STEBs) play a key role in this ecosystem—allowing travelers to carry duty-free liquids exceeding 100ml without violating regulations.

 These transparent co-ex film bags feature proprietary wide welding and hidden markings, making tampering easily detectable.
-In this article, we’ll discuss how to use duty-free bags correctly for a seamless travel experience and why they’re required for certain duty-free purchases.
+In this article, we’ll discuss how to use duty-free bags correctly to avoid confiscation, the specific airport security rules you must know, and why they are required for connecting flights.

 The main features of duty-free bags include:

-• Tamper-Evident Seal: Once sealed at the store, the bag cannot be reopened without showing signs of tampering.
+- Tamper-Evident Seal: The most critical component.
+Once sealed at the store, the bag cannot be reopened without showing visible signs of tampering (like a “VOID” message).

-• Receipt Pocket: A dedicated section to store purchase receipts, which are required for verification at checkpoints.
+- Receipt Pocket: A dedicated internal pocket to store purchase receipts, which are legal documents required for verification at checkpoints.

-• Durable Material: Made of thick plastic to prevent tearing or damage during travel.
+- Durable Material: Made of thick, multi-layer plastic to prevent tearing or accidental damage during the rigors of travel.

 Duty-free bags are not just for convenience—they help travelers comply with international aviation regulations.
 Liquids over 100ml are usually not allowed in carry-on luggage, but duty-free liquids in sealed bags are exempt from this rule in many cases.
 However, passengers must follow specific guidelines to avoid confiscation.